JakoError/SemanticSegmentationTutorial/README.md

 # SemanticSegmentationTutorial

-Some basic trick about semantic segmentation based on tensorflow & some open datasets
+Some basic tricks about semantic segmentation based on tensorflow & some open datasets

 # Thanks
 1. CityScapes DataSets https://www.cityscapes-dataset.com/